-Governmental institutions responsible for cultural and natural heritage

-World Heritage site managers/coordinators
+Governmental institutions responsible for cultural and natural heritage National Commission for UNESCO Focal points of other international Conventions/programmes World Heritage site managers/coordinators

-External experts

-- 2. Synergies with other Conventions
+2. Synergies with other Conventions

-- 2.1.
+2.1.
 Multilateral Environmental Agreements

-- 2.1.1 According to the information available at the World Heritage Centre, in addition to the World Heritage Convention, your State is party to/not party to/in the process of adhering to the following agreements.
+2.1.1 - According to the information available at the World Heritage Centre, in addition to the World Heritage Convention, your State is party to/not party to/in the process of adhering to the following agreements.
 Please check and amend as necessary.